karenortizbecerra/website/content/publication/1. jmp/index.md

 #publication_short: In *ICW*

 abstract: "The consolidation of land in large farms is accelerating in many developing countries.
-This paper studies the implications of this consolidation on rural employment and workers' welfare.
+This paper studies the implications of land consolidation on rural employment and workers’ welfare.
 I develop a general equilibrium model of local labor markets that considers both farm and nonfarm labor.
 Large-farm consolidation affects the demand for farm labor via labor intensity and the nonfarm labor demand through non-homothetic consumption growth.
-The model shows that consolidation may reduce workers' welfare if the pull response in the nonfarm sector is small relative to the shift in farm labor demand.
-Using quasi-experimental variation and a novel dataset from Colombia, I find that large-farm consolidation decreased the share of agricultural labor and led to a fourteen percentage point increase in the unemployment rate.
-These findings shed light on the distributional impacts of consolidation across different groups of society and the spatial implications of the reallocation of labor out of the agricultural sector."
+The model shows that consolidation may reduce workers’ income if the pull response in the nonfarm sector is small relative to the shift in farm labor demand.
+I examine this question in the Colombian setting by assembling a novel dataset and leveraging quasi-experimental variation in the ability of rural counties to respond to a trade shock that changed land use.
+Regions with an increase in large-farm consolidation experienced a decline in the share of agricultural labor and a sizeable increase in unemployment rates.
+These findings shed light on the distributional impacts of consolidation across individuals and the potential implications of structural transformation within rural economies."

 # Summary.
 An optional shortened abstract.
 summary:  __Job Market Paper__ _New Draft Coming Soon_ <br />I study the implications of land consolidation on employment and workers' welfare in rural economies.
-Theoretical and empirical results suggest that, under certain conditions, consolidation might lead to a shift of labor out of agriculture along with a reduction in workers' welfare.
+Theoretical and empirical results suggest that consolidation might lead to a shift of labor out of agriculture along with a reduction in workers' welfare.